IS/IT Risk Management

 You must have successfully completed the following subject(s) before starting this subject:

-OR enrolment in MA-PM, MA-PMADV, MA-PMPROF or MA-ITPC1 Students also need to complete an additional 3 x subjects (37.5 credit points)
+OR enrolment in MA-PM, MA-PMADV, MA-PMPROF or MA-ITPC1 Students also need to complete an additional 3 units (37.5 credit points).

 No special requirements